vishalchovatiya/CPP_Templates/Virtual Function and Virtual Table.md

 - **Runtime Polymorphism** in C++ is achived with virtual function.
-Hence in order to implement the runtime behaviour C++ compiler inserts Virtual Table(Array of Function pointer) for every class having virtual function or class inherited from the class that has virtual function.
+Hence in order to implement the runtime behaviour, C++ compiler inserts Virtual Table(Array of Function pointers) for every class having virtual function or class inherited from the class that has virtual function.

 - Consider following code
 ```